krusynth/digitalpolicy/content/_info/software-development.md

 Although it can be attractive to use SaaS tools that have free options, this can be dangerous in government _without proper approvals and licenses_.
 Any such tools still must go through governance and approval, to avoid creating shadow IT.
 You absolutely **should not** sign up for a personal account and use it for government work:

 1. [The Antideficiency Act](/laws/antideficiency-act/) prohibits the use of personal resources for government business, or staff to enter into a contract on behalf of the government without the authority to do so
-2. @FISMA requires protection of government data, no matter how innoculous-seeming the content
+2. @FISMA requires protection of government data, no matter how innocuous-seeming the content
 3. [The Federal Records Act](/policies/data/#records-management) requires official copies of government records to be preserved.

 Even if it's just a small task-tracking tool, do not use these services without official approval and governance.